gaogaotiantian/viztracer/docs/source/viztracer.rst

             viztracer --log_gc

-    .. py:attribute:: novdb
+    .. py:attribute:: vdb
         :type: boolean
         :value: False

-        whether made viztracer to stop instrumenting for vdb, which would improve the overhead and the file size a bit
+        whether make viztracer instrument for vdb, which would affect the overhead and the file size a bit

         Setting it to ``True`` is equivalent to

         .. code-block::

-            viztracer --novdb
+            viztracer --vdb

     .. py:attribute:: register_global
         :type: boolean